jundalisay/reveal/content/_index.md

 <h3 style="color: dodgerblue; background-color: whitesmoke; opacity: .8;">What is Pantrypoints?</h3>

 <p style="color: black; background-color: whitesmoke; text-align: left; opacity: .8; padding: 15px;">
-A <b>points-based economic system</b>, as delayed barter, designed to solve the problems with the money system such as inflation, poverty, inequality, unemployment, stagnation, financial crises, debt crises, trade wars, etc.
+A <b>points-based economic system</b>, as stored-value barter, designed to solve the problems with the money system such as inflation, poverty, inequality, unemployment, stagnation, financial crises, debt crises, trade wars, etc.
 </p>

 <small style="color: black; background-color: whitesmoke; text-align: left; opacity: .8; padding: 15px;">(Press `spacebar` or click on the arrow on the lower right to continue.
 Press `Esc` to browse the slides)</small>